 Dr. and Mrs. Kingsmill had 2 children.
 Sidney Ardagh Kingsmill was born in London, on the 26th of March 1903 and a daughter Eleanor Alice Kingsmill was born in London on the 15th of September, 1906.
 When the children were born, the Kingsmill family resided at 219 Queens Avenue in London.
 Sadly Eleanor Kingsmill died of diphtheria on the 15th of July, 1909.
 She was buried at Woodland Cemetery.

 Dr. Kingsmill enlisted in World War I on the 10th of April, 1918 in London.
 Dr. Kingsmill was already attached as an active militia member with the 1st Hussars.
 He served as the 7th Regimental Medical Doctor and Combatant Officer.
 On his Medical History Sheet, he was listed as 5’11”, 185 lbs. with brown eyes.

 Dr. Kingsmill died of influenza on the 11th of February, 1920 in London, Ontario.
 His death was attributed to his service in the 1st World War.
 He had attained the rank of Major.
 Mrs. Kingsmill died on the 15th of August, 1956.
-Dr. and Mrs. Kingsmill were buried at Woodland Cemetery in London.
+Dr. and Mrs. Kingsmill were buried at Woodland Cemetery in London by their daughter Eleanor.